 Cast iron is also fairly easy to care for, once it's properly seasoned (a simple process), making it a 3-4 on the ease of care scale.
-However, cast iron also has drawbacks that make it less than optimal cookware (bulky, uneven heating).
+However, cast iron also has drawbacks that make it less than optimal cookware (bulky, uneven heating, not good for acidic foods).
 Cast iron is ideal for some things, like searing a steak, but most people find it too heavy for all-purpose cookware.

 Copper is a pain to maintain, making it a 1 on the Ease of Care scale.
 It requires polishing to keep its gorgeous patina--so unless you have a staff of servants to do this dirty work, who wants to that?
 (Copper cookware's isn't affected by its patina, but why buy it if you're not going to keep it beautiful?)

 This leaves clad stainless in the middle.
 But because of all of its other great properties, being a little on the sticky side is a decent price to pay for most people.

 Interestingly, there are some interesting paths around the stickiness of stainless:

 - Always heat oil in a stainless pan before adding the food.
 The hot oil creates a barrier that helps prevent food from sticking to the pan.
 Then let food release naturally before trying to stir or turn--this not only keeps the pan cleaner, it creates a delicious browned crust on the food.

 - Season your stainless before using: yes, you can season stainless just like cast iron to make it an almost nonstick surface.
 Here's an article from Epicurious describing how to do that.
 (If it weren't Epicurious, we wouldn't have believed it--but it works.)